 Finally, If you’re wanting to write persuasive letters, my favorite is I Wanna Iguana.
 I love this book, and honestly, it could lead to really interesting letters.
 I have a full lesson on persuasive writing with it.
 CLICK HERE to access that lesson.

-After we’ve explored letters in our mentor texts, it’s time to explain friendly letters.
+After we’ve explored the friendly letter in our mentor texts, it’s time to explain what a friendly letter is.
 I share our texts to build background and model how letters are organized.
 Then, we brainstorm topics and details for our letters.
 For our first letter, the children write thank you notes to a guest speaker .
 The details shared from the presentation were excellent, and the drafts are well organized.
 (Lesson success!)

 The second piece we will be working on will go through the full writing process and will be based upon the lesson ideas with Dear Mrs. LaRou.
 I love the anchor papers that are included which will get the ideas going.
 RAFT papers are fun, and I’m anxious to see what the kids come up with for topics.